apache/pulsar/site2/docs/client-libraries-cpp.md

 ### Configure chunking

-You can limit the maximum number of chunked messages a consumer maintains concurrently by configuring the `setMaxPendingChunkedMessage` and `setAutoOldestChunkedMessageOnQueueFull` parameters.
+You can limit the maximum number of chunked messages a consumer maintains concurrently by configuring the `setMaxPendingChunkedMessage` and `setAutoAckOldestChunkedMessageOnQueueFull` parameters.
 When the threshold is reached, the consumer drops pending messages by silently acknowledging them or asking the broker to redeliver them later.

 The following is an example of how to configure message chunking.